Project

 • How do perspective development potentials present themselves under different scenario perspectives?

 By a future-oriented view of the novel concepts of food production, potentials, risks and scope for design are worked out.
-In addition, management needs are identified to support the transformation process to sustainable management.
-The research questions are elaborated along the following four main areas of work:
+In addition, management needs were identified to support the transformation process to sustainable management.
+The research questions were elaborated along the following four main areas of work:

 1. Characterization and systematization of consumer-producer interactions (KPI);